filecoin-project/lotus-docs/content/en/lotus/lotus-config/configuration.md

 Variables common to most Lotus binaries:

 - `LOTUS_FD_MAX`: Sets the file descriptor limit for the process
 - `LOTUS_JAEGER`: Sets the Jaeger URL to send traces.
-See TODO.
 - `LOTUS_DEV`: Any non-empty value will enable more verbose logging, useful only for developers.
 - `GOLOG_OUTPUT`: Controls where the program logs.
 Possible values: `stdout`, `stderr`, `file`.
 Multiple values can be combined with '+'.
 - `GOLOG_FILE`: Path to file to log to.